Hoda Kotb: Awards

 In 2002, Kotb was awarded the Edward R. Murrow Award for her reporting.

 Kotb received her first Gracie Awards in 2003 and 2008.

-Kotb was awarded a Headliner Award in 2004 for Dateline NBC's "Saving Dane – Adoptees Rage".
+Kotb was awarded a Headliner Award in 2004 for Dateline NBCs "Saving Dane – Adoptees Rage".

-In 2006, Kotb was awarded a Peabody Award for Dateline NBC's "The Education of Ms. Groves", which earned her an additional Headliner Award in 2007, as well as the Alfred I. duPont–Columbia University Award in 2008.
+In 2006, Kotb was awarded a Peabody Award for Dateline NBCs "The Education of Ms. Groves", which earned her an additional Headliner Award in 2007, as well as the Alfred I. duPont–Columbia University Award in 2008.

 In 2010, 2011, and 2012, during which Kotb was a part of the Today morning host lineup, Today won a Daytime Emmy Award for Outstanding Morning Program.

 In 2015, she won a Webby Award for Online Film & Video – Public Service & Activism for her music video, "Truly Brave", which she created in collaboration with Sara Bareilles and Cyndi Lauper to raise awareness for pediatric cancer.
 That same year, she received an additional Gracie Award for Outstanding Host in News/Non-fiction in 2015.

 In 2016, Kotb was awarded with a Gracie Award for Outstanding Host in Entertainment/Information for her SiriusXM show.

 Kotb was included in Time magazine's 100 Most Influential People of 2018.

 In 2019, Kotb and Gifford were awarded a Daytime Emmy Award for Outstanding Informative Talk Show Host during their time as co-hosts.

 Kotb was awarded the Matrix Award in October 2021.

 Personal life

-Family

 In 2005, Kotb married University of New Orleans tennis coach Burzis Kanga.
 The marriage ended in divorce in 2008.

 Kotb began a relationship with New York financier Joel Schiffman in 2013.
 On February 21, 2017, Kotb announced on Today that she had adopted a baby girl named Haley Joy Kotb.
 On April 16, 2019, Kotb came on Today via phone to announce she had adopted a second baby girl named Hope Catherine Kotb.
 On November 25, 2019, Kotb announced live on Today that she was engaged to Schiffman.
 On January 31, 2022, Kotb announced during the fourth hour of Today (Hoda & Jenna) that she and Schiffman had ended their engagement and would focus on co-parenting as friends.

-Health problems

 In March 2007, Kotb underwent a mastectomy and reconstructive surgery for breast cancer and has since become an advocate for breast cancer awareness.
 Kotb allowed Today cameras to follow her throughout her cancer battle.
 She was declared cancer-free and continued to document and use the story on the show to raise awareness for breast cancer.